axterix123/osu-wiki/wiki/Article_Style_Guide/en.md

 - the name of a file extension
   - i.e. `.jpg` or `.osz`

-When noting a keyboard key, use capital letters for single characters and [Camel case](https://en.wikipedia.org/wiki/Camel_case) for modifers.
+When noting a keyboard key, use capital letters for single characters and [Camel case](https://en.wikipedia.org/wiki/Camel_case) for modifiers.

 When naming a file extension, add a period (`.`) then the file extension in lower case letters.